Terms and Conditions for Receiving Financial Aid

 The donor of private scholarships controls the application process and selection criteria and determines who the recipients are.
 The donor notifies you of the award, but usually sends the money to Montana Tech for distribution.

 HOW SCHOLARSHIPS ARE PAID: Most scholarships, both institutional and private, are applied to your Business Office student account each semester.
 Some may be sent directly to you, but this is the exception.
 Normally, the university must confirm that you have been accepted and have enrolled full time in courses before payment will be made.
-If you know that you will be enrolled less than full time (less than 12 credit hours as an undergraduate student), you will need to have your donor or department contact the Enrollment Processing Office to approve payment of your scholarship(s).
+If you know that you will be enrolled less than full time (less than 12 credit hours as an undergraduate student), you will need to have your donor or department contact the Scholarship Coordinator to approve payment of your scholarship(s).

 If you have received a Western Undergraduate Exchange (WUE) Scholarship or an Advantage Scholarship, you are paying 150% of in-state tuition.
 You will receive a credit on your Business Office account for this scholarship.